Staff

 The Health & Support Coordinator is the right hand to all!
 The Coordinator is the Medic when the Medical Director is off, is the support of the Senior Instructor running program, and is the catch-all Administrator on the other end of the radio when Instructors need support.
 As a coordinator, you’ll be an integral part of the administrative team at High Trails.
 From giving the respect speech to students on the first day to leading the teacher hike to making sure evening programs are running smoothly, you will be all over program checking in with everyone.
 You’ll also fully support the Medical Director and act as a secondary medic, being ready to step in with medical situation at the drop of a hat.
 For all of this, you must have a WFR (or higher) medical certification.
 For more information check out the Health and Support Coordinator Job Description.

-• Number of positions: 2 total for each site on a two-week rotation, spending one week as a coordinator and one as a field/cabin instructor with the students.
+- Number of positions: 2 total on a two-week rotation, spending one week as a coordinator and one as a field/cabin instructor with the students.

 Kitchen Steward

-• Number of positions: 2 total for each site on a two-week rotation, spending one week as a Kitchen Cook and one as a field/cabin instructor with the students.
+- Number of positions: 1 on a three-week rotation, spending one week as a kitchen assistant and two as a field/cabin instructor with the students.

-• Pay/Benefits: Instructor compensation package +$30 per day added to the base pay and current Level.
-See Job Description for details on compensation package.
+- Pay/Benefits: Instructor compensation package +$10 per day added to the base pay and current Level.
+See the Job Description for details on the compensation package.

-• Number of positions: 1 for each site on a three-week rotation, spending one week as a kitchen assistant and two as a field/cabin instructor with the students.
+- Number of positions: 2 total on a two-week rotation, spending one week as a Kitchen Cook and one as a field/cabin instructor with the students.
+Option to have a third person in this position (see Job Description)

 Program Coordinator

-• To Apply: check out our staff generated application suggestions.
+- To Apply: If you already work at High Trails, email work@dirtyclassroom.com for the application.
 If you do not currently work at High Trails, we ask that you follow the same initial application process as the rest of our staff in addition to the above requirements.

 Medical Director